SirWilliam254/bitcoin-blog/README.md

 └── package.json
 ```

-Astro looks for `.astro` or `.md` files in the `src/pages/` directory.
 Each page is exposed as a route based on its file name.

 Any static assets, like images, can be placed in the `public/` directory.